 Josh Blyler is a first-time King, which is fairly rare (the same handful of guys typically win).
 He runs Erik Miller’s Pro Chassis, which is a solid axle chassis.
 This is significant because the trend of modern cars is going toward Independent front/rear suspension (IFS/IRS).

-Erik Miller, two-time KOH, finished second; the next FOX finisher was John Webb in fifth.
+Erik Miller, two-time KOH, finished third; the next FOX finisher was John Webb in fifth.
 Forty-four finishers from 105 starters.

 T1 Desert Invitational